IndicFontbook/Fontbook/README.md

 Building the book
 -----------------
 You need XeTeX to build this book.
 Install it on your operating system if not done already.

+Required packages:
+* texlive-xetex
+* texlive-latex-extras

 Then build the book using:

 ```bash
 make